-Appendix Table D-11 provides SRS liquid radionuclide releases for 2021.
-These releases include direct releases plus the shallow groundwater migration (as Section 5.4.3 discusses) of radioactivity from SRS seepage basins and the Solid Waste Disposal Facility (SWDF).
+Appendix Table D-11 provides SRS liquid radionuclide releases for 2022.
+These releases include direct releases plus the shallow groundwater migration (discussed in Section 5.4.3) of radioactivity from SRS seepage basins and the Solid Waste Disposal Facility (SWDF).
 Table 5-4 summarizes the liquid effluent releases of radioactive materials.
-The direct releases (including migration) of tritium decreased by 7% (from 519 Ci in 2020 to 483 Ci in 2021).
-Beginning in January 2021, outfall G-010 transitioned to the Radiological Liquid Effluent Program, which requires monthly radioactive release monitoring and reporting.
+The direct releases (including migration) of tritium decreased by 28% (from 483 Ci in 2021 to 348 Ci in 2022).

-The total amount of tritium released directly from process areas to SRS streams (not including shallow groundwater migration) during 2021 was 88.4 Ci compared to 65.5 Ci released in 2020.
-Figure 5-6 presents the tritium released by source area and shows that while oftentimes variable, the total direct releases of tritium in 2021 is consistent with the 10-year historical measurements.
+The total amount of tritium released directly from process areas to SRS streams (not including shallow groundwater migration) during 2022 was 52.1 Ci, compared to 88.4 Ci released in 2021.
+Figure 5-6 presents the tritium released by source area and shows that while oftentimes variable, the total direct releases of tritium in 2022 is consistent with the 10-year historical measurements.